Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 - Jacksonville has not covered the spread yet this season.

-- The Jaguars have been underdogs by 7.5 points or more one time this year and have not covered the spread once.
+- The Jaguars have been underdogs by 7 points or more one time this season and have not covered the spread once.

-- Jacksonville's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Jacksonville's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Jaguars put up 17.7 points per game, comparable to the 18 the Bengals surrender.
+- This season the Jaguars put up just 0.3 fewer points per game (17.7) than the Bengals give up (18).

 - When Jacksonville scores more than 18 points, it is 0-2 against the spread and 0-2 overall.

-- The Jaguars collect just two fewer yards per game (315) than the Bengals allow per outing (317).
+- The Jaguars collect just two fewer yards per game (315) than the Bengals give up per outing (317).

-- Jacksonville is 0-2 against the spread and 0-2 overall when the team churns out over 317 yards.
+- In games that Jacksonville picks up over 317 yards, the team is 0-2 against the spread and 0-2 overall.

-- This year the Jaguars have turned the ball over nine times, five more than the Bengals' takeaways (4).

 Home and road insights